QuestionCove/nbbcjs/readme.md

 - NBBC was originally developed by [Sean Werkema](https://github.com/seanofw) in 2008-10, and most of the core code is his.
 He last officially worked on it in September 2010, after which it sat dormant for a few years while he did Other Things, mostly involving Gainful Employment and Wife and Kids.
 His last commit was on v1.4.5.
 - [Theyak](https://github.com/theyak) imported it from SourceForge into Github in 2013, and did some maintenance work, fixing bugs and adding some minor enhancements from 2013-5.
 The Git history of this repository dates back to this point, condensing the prior Subversion history to a single commit.
 - The [Vanilla Forums Team](https://github.com/vanilla) did some major work to upgrade Theyak's copy of NBBC to support modern PHP 5/6/7, and they're responsible for v2.x and later versions.
 - The [QuestionCove Team](https://github.com/questioncove) did some major work to port this over TypeScript.
-That is where this respository beings.
+That is where this respository begins.

 ## License